Losses/rune/README.md

 ## Motivation

-Rune is a UX experiment inspired by the question: What if Zune[^1] had continued to evolve?
-Using a modern tech stack (Flutter + Rust), Rune captures the essence of Zune, drawing from the design highlights of various Windows products since the Windows XP era, including Windows Mobile and Windows Media Center[^1].
+Rune is a UX experiment inspired by the question: What if Zune had continued to evolve?
+Using a modern tech stack, Rune captures the essence of Zune, drawing from the design highlights of various Windows products since the Windows XP era, including Windows Mobile and Windows Media Center.

 The motivation behind Rune is to provide a modernized audio listening and management experience.
 With the rise of streaming services, localized music players have become less common, and many well-known media players have stagnated.
 Rune aims to offer a clean, consistent, and efficient audio playback experience.

 ## Unique Features

-- **Distinctive Design**: Rune boasts a unique design style.
+- **Distinctive Design**: Rune boasts a unique design style that respects user intent with no intrusive ads or unnecessary UI elements.
+- **Highly Customizable**: A complex responsive system ensures optimal viewing on various screen sizes, with comprehensive keyboard support and customizable color themes.
 - **Audio Analysis and Recommendations**: Users can analyze their entire music library to receive recommendations based on tracks, albums, or playlists.
-- **Dynamic "Mix" Feature**: Users can create dynamic playlists based on customizable rules, such as:
+- **Dynamic "Mix"**: Users can create dynamic playlists based on customizable rules, such as:

   - "Similar to this album"
   - "Top 100 most played tracks"